kalyan678/Gemini-meets-OpenAI-Advanced-AI-made-Easy/README.md

 Enhanced Development Workflow: By combining Gemini's advanced capabilities with OpenAI's interface, the integration streamlines development workflows, making it easier to build sophisticated AI applications.

-Practical Implementation: The article provides a step-by-step guide on setting up the development environment, including installing the OpenAI library and obtaining a Gemini API key from Google AI Studio.
+Practical Implementation: The code and article walk you through a step-by-step guide on setting up the development environment, including installing the OpenAI library and obtaining a Gemini API key from Google AI Studio.

 ## Repository Contents: